 The University has issued guidance on this to all students.
 Like many other universities it is adopting a no detriment policy.
-This means that your academic year average will be no lower than the average that you had achieved by 22 March 2020.
+This means that your academic year average will be no lower than the average that you had achieved by 22 March 2020. as long as you achieve at least 40% (the standard pass mark) in all future assessment

 For clarity this means that completing the remainder of your assessment tasks can only have a positive impact on your year average mark.
 The University, and SUSU, will not let the unprecedented and very difficult circumstances bring down the average that students had achieved at the end of last term.
+You therefore will still need to do your assignments as normal as these will still contribute to your overall grade, and your learning experience.

 All continuing (i.e. non-final year) Undergraduate or Masters students who take all of their required assessments in Semester 2 will be allowed to progress to their next year of study or to continue with their Masters dissertation/project work.
 If students are not able to take all of the required assessments, the University Special Considerations process will apply.